seancascarina/One_Figure_Summaries/README.md

-# One_Figure_Summaries
+# One-Figure Summaries
-A portfolio of single-figure summaries from select scientific publications, along with corresponding code for reproducing relevant analyses and data visualizations.
+This repository serves as a portfolio of single-figure summaries from select scientific publications, along with corresponding code for reproducing relevant analyses and data visualizations.
+Each subdirectory corresponds to a separate publication.
+Within each directory, I provide a single figure that summarizes a key scientific discovery or highlights technical proficiency in an area of data analysis, statistics, data visualization, or data science.
+Accompanying the figure is a short description of the figure and analysis approach.